TheLogicMaster/ESP-Smart-Display/README.md

 again.
 The configuration screen is always displayed after setting up the WiFi connection, if you want to determine the display's IP.
 Static IP configuration is not available yet.

+## Web Dashboard
+Vue is used to create a SPA webpage that is hosted on the ESP8266.
+All files are compressed and it takes up about 500KB of the filesystem.
+The first time loading the interface takes a while, but after that the files should be cached until the dashboard is updated.
+All of the resource intensive processes like image conversion take place in the browser to leave only rendering to the display.
+The dashboard should be fully functional on either mobile or desktop environments, but the mobile part is not seamless yet.
+The interface is broken up into several pages based on their functions.
+The sidebar handles navigation between pages, and the page names should be pretty self-explanatory.

 ## OTA Updates
 OTA Updates are as simple as downloading the newest release binary that matches your board configuration and selecting it from the *OTA Update* page of the dashboard.
 Alternatively if you have a non-stock configuration, pull the repo changes and build and deploy the dashboard and firmware again.
-In the future, autoamtic update checking and updating from the dashboard will be implemented.
+In the future, automatic update checking and updating from the dashboard will be implemented.

 ## Configuration
 The display configuration is entirely based on a JSON configuration file stored in the display filesystem.
-This is primarily intented to be configured using the graphical interface, but the *Raw Configuration Editor* page can be used to directly edit the JSON file.
+This is primarily intended to be configured using the graphical interface, but the *Raw Configuration Editor* page can be used to directly edit the JSON file.
 If the dashboard isn't required, the configuration files could manually be uploaded using the data directory. `configuration.json` is used to store the display configuration, and `images.json` stores the properties of custom images.